learreDHDK/ccode/README.md

 			</tr>
 	</table>
 <h2>Quality analysis</h2>
 <p>We started the analysis of the original datasets by inspecting their quality and accuracy.
-As a reference, we used the "Open Data Goldbook for Data Managers and Data Holders", provided by European Data Portal, which is meant to be a practical guidebook for organizations wanting to publish Open Data.
-The questions posed to examine the quality of the dataset mainly concern completeness, cleaness, accuracy, timeliness and consistency.
+As a reference, we used the <a href="https://www.europeandataportal.eu/sites/default/files/european_data_portal_-_open_data_goldbook.pdf">Open Data Goldbook for Data Managers and Data Holders</a>, provided by European Data Portal, which is meant to be a practical guidebook for organizations wanting to publish Open Data.
+The questions posed to examine the quality of the dataset mainly concern completeness, cleanness, accuracy, timeliness and consistency.
 In the following table we report the output of the analysis.</p>
 <table style="border: 1px solid black">
 			<tr style="border: 1px solid black">
 				<th>DATA QUALITY</th>